robotics-upo/hunav_sim/hunav_rviz2_panel/README.md

 ## Description

-This package provides a RViz panel which allows to create human agents and save them in a Yaml file.
+This package provides a RViz panel which allows to create hunav agents and save them in a Yaml configuration file.
 This file will be used by the Human Navigation behavior Simulator (HuNavSim) in order to spawn humans with different characteristics.

-This package makes use of nav2-map-server to load the map that is going to be used.
+A previous 2D map of the navigation scenario is required.
+We will use nav2-map-server to load the map and visualize it in RViz (see the launch file **hunav_rviz2_launch.py**).

 Apart of creating human agents, it also gives the possibility to open a Yaml file that has already been generated.